TV Tropes Needs Your Help

 - The Elder Scrolls was using Blizzard orcs before Blizzard was.
 Within the TES universe, orcs were once just another elf, but mutated when their patron god was eaten by a Daedra.

 - In the first game, Arena, they were Tolkienian, however.
-They started getting Blizzard traits in Daggerfall, and completed the role reversal when Morrowind made them playable.
+They started getting Blizzard traits in Daggerfall, and completed the role reversal when Morrowind made them a selectable race in player character generation.

 - The creators of Morrowind had a slightly schizophrenic attitude towards orcs... orcish vocals make them sound intelligent and civilised, orcish equipment is quite advanced and samurai-styled rather than crude, and various items of backstory make them out to be something of a Proud Warrior Race.
 Then a bunch of them in game have actual dialog text which is basically "ug me hit thing wiv rock hur hur".